cbrown5/cbrown5.github.io/_posts/2016-03-06-how-long-to-write-grant.md

 I will be interested to hear how much time other people ([tweet me](http://www.twitter.com/bluecology)) spend on grants and whether my numbers sound reasonable.

 As a footnote, the message you get when you finally hit submit is rather disappointing (see image).
 Consider that it takes [~33 hours of climbing to ascend Everest from base camp](http://www.mounteverest.net/expguide/route.htm) and you will be rewarded with a view from the top of the world.
 Or for a computing analogy, if you complete a computer game you are usually rewarded with a video and the solution to the game's story.
 It takes only about [13 hours](http://howlongtobeat.com/game.php?id=10025) to complete some of the best selling computer games.
 Obviously the final rewarded is receiving the grant and successfully investigating your ideas, but that is a highly uncertain outcome (~15% success rate for ARCs) that is years down the track.
 It would be nice if online grant submissions unlocked some kind congratulations page.

+1. Note added 8/03/2016.
+I have discussed this post with several colleagues all of whom suggests it takes much longer than 70 hours to write a major grant.
+As I have not included time for reading and thinking in my estimate, it is likely that time would add considerably to the time taken to complete the grant.